Rouslan/NTracer/doc/ntracer.rst

         :param integer y: The vertical coordinate component.
         :param integer width: The pixel width of the image.
         :param integer height: The pixel height of the image.

+.. py:function:: get_optimized_tracern(dimension)

+    Return a specialized (read: faster) tracer\ *{dimension}* version if it exists, otherwise return :py:mod:`.tracern`.

+    The results are cached, so calling this function multiple times with the same parameter is fast (the cache does not increase the reference count and unloaded modules automatically remove themselves from the cache).